History of Bubba Wallace in Timeline

 Leading up to the 2018 Daytona 500, Bubba Wallace starred in the Watch series Behind the Wall: Bubba Wallace.

-On July 23, 2019, Bubba Wallace posted photos of Richard Petty autographing his left forearm and vowed to get it tattooed if the photos were retweeted 43,000 times.
+On July 23, 2019, Bubba Wallace posted photos of Richard Petty autographing his left forearm and vowed to have Petty's signature tattooed if the photos were retweeted 43,000 times.

-On October 5, 2019, Wallace apologized for splashing Jeff Gordon, Dr. Angela Fiege, and Jeff Andrews during the Charlotte Roval incident, but stated that he does not regret what he did to Bowman.
+On October 5, 2019, Wallace apologized to Jeff Gordon, Dr. Angela Fiege, and Jeff Andrews for splashing them during the Charlotte Roval incident, but stood by his actions towards Alex Bowman.

 November 9, 2019: Fined and Docked Points for Manipulating Competition

-On November 9, 2019, Wallace was fined $50,000 and docked 50 points for intentionally manipulating competition at Texas, finishing 28th in the final points standings.
+On November 9, 2019, Wallace was fined $50,000 and docked 50 points for intentionally manipulating competition at Texas after experiencing a tire failure.

-In 2019, Bubba Wallace revealed that he has dealt with depression for most of his racing career, bringing awareness to the issue.
+In 2019, Bubba Wallace revealed that he dealt with and continues to deal with depression for most of his racing career.

-In May 2020, following the murder of George Floyd, Bubba Wallace became a prominent figure in stock car racing's involvement with the Black Lives Matter movement.
+In May 2020, following the murder of George Floyd, Bubba Wallace began speaking out against the abuse of African Americans by the police, becoming the face of stock car racing's involvement in the Black Lives Matter movement.

 June 8, 2020: Call to Ban Confederate Flag